andycandy-de/SimpleAndroidBridge/README.md

 })
 ```

-You want to pass an argument to a Javascript function.
-Just use the type JSFunctionWithArg
-which accepts an argument.
+To pass an argument to a JavaScript function, use the `JSFunctionWithArg` type, which is specifically designed to accept an argument.

 ```kotlin
 // Kotlin